Baphomet42/Data-Packs/README.md

     + Can be redirected with Discouragement Redirection Cube
     + Used to activate Thermal Discouragement Receptacle
 + *Fizzle Tool*
-    + Destroy cubes and other equipment within a small range
+    + Destroy all equipment within a small range
 + *Rotate Tool*
     + Used to rotate certain equipment
 + *Cycle Tool*
     + Click near equipment to cycle between modes
-    + Works with Super Buttons, Vital Apparatus Vents, and Pellet Launchers
+    + Works with Super Buttons, Vital Apparatus Vents, Pellet Launchers, and Pellet Catchers
 + *Link Tool*
     + Used to connect Buttons and other power sources to Doors, Vital Apparatus Vents, etc.
     + To use: place any amount of equipment that should be linked together, then place the link tool anywhere